DManuel010/Syntel-Website/README.md

 	2) Click the "Fetch Origin" button.
 If the button changes to say "Pull Origin" at any point, press it again.
 		This will update your local repository with the current changes.
+		If you have any uncommitted changes, then you'll have to commit them before you can pull (see Steps 4-5).

 	3) Make changes to your local project repository (new folders, new files, edit files, delete files, etc.).
 		Any changes you make should appear on the left side in the "Changes" tab.